 1.0 Unit.
+3 lab hrs/wk.
+Repeat: 1.
 No prerequisite.
-Corequisite: English 92.
-Three laboratory hours weekly.
+Corequisite: ENGL 92.

-In this course, students practice and extend the reading, grammar, and writing skills introduced in English 92, receiving personal help with assignments from a professional staff.
-May be taken twice for credit.
+In this course, students practice and extend the reading, grammar, and writing skills introduced in ENGL 92, receiving personal help with assignments from a professional staff.